raestrada/ResumeCraftr/docs/getting_started.md

 This step ensures that your resume highlights relevant skills and experience based on the job description.
 ResumeCraftr uses OpenAI to rewrite and structure the content to be ATS-friendly.

+### Language Optimization

+One of the key benefits of the optimize command is that it rewrites all content in the language you configured during initialization.
+This means:

+- **Grammar and Spelling**: The AI automatically corrects grammatical errors and spelling mistakes
+- **Language Consistency**: Ensures all content follows the same language style and conventions
+- **Professional Tone**: Adjusts the writing to maintain a professional tone appropriate for resumes
+- **Cultural Adaptation**: Adapts content to match the cultural expectations of the target language

+For example, if you configured ResumeCraftr with `--language ES` (Spanish), the optimize command will rewrite your resume in proper Spanish, correcting any language errors and ensuring it follows Spanish resume conventions.

 ---

 ## Generating a PDF Resume